RaedNine8/LEETSOLVER/README.md

 ### 3) Run the Backend locally or in a google Colab:

 The bot runs off of an API that's running flask/ngrok.
-The API is in front of Code LLama Instruct.*Remember you have to copy the ngrok url to the `popup/components/SolverForm.js` file*
+The API is in front of `Code LLama Instruct`.*Remember you have to copy the ngrok url to the `popup/components/SolverForm.js` file*

 Update this url with the new ngrok url from flask
 ```